devfakhzan/screen-size-detector/README.md

 ### Introduction

 **screen-size-detector** is a small utility to detect screen (viewport) size (resolution height and width) and listener to resize event with additional features.
-You may think of it as media query in JavaScript at its core.
+You may think of it as some sort of JavaScript media query (amont other things) in at its core.